inviqa/SysAdmin/github_backup/README.md

 'github_backup' is a BASH script that performs a check-out of all the Git repositories present at a give github.com account.

-It etrives the list of all the repositories present on the github.com account and then is able to perform the backu p of all the new repositories created since the last backup, with no need to update the script when repositories are added or removed.
+It etrives the list of all the repositories present on the github.com account and then is able to perform the backup of all the new repositories created since the last backup, with no need to update the script when repositories are added or removed.

 The checked-out directories are then compressed in tar.gz archives and stored in a designated backup folder.

 Only one copy of the archive is kept for each repository because the nature of the git repository, already provides means to retrived older versions of the files managed on the git repository (via the use of standard git commands).

 #Installation